 Creating a balanced work schedule for both employees and employers is essential.
 Be considerate of things like commute times impacting when team members can clock in.
 If you have employees who are happy with the shifts they’ve been scheduled their overall engagement and productivity will go up and in turn will help your business grow.

 Create A Balanced Schedule

-Creating and managing shifts is not just about assigning them according to the preference or comfort level of an employee.
-It is also about creating a balanced schedule for your team when working in specific shifts.
-You want to make sure that you schedule enough employees to get the job or task at hand done.
+Staff scheduling is not just about assigning open shifts according to the preference or comfort level of an employee.
+It is also about creating a balanced schedule for your team overall, while forecasting specific labor needs.
+You want to make sure that your scheduling features careful consideration as to whether you have enough employees to get the job or task at hand done.

 Your goal should be to design a schedule that has a mix of experienced and less experienced workers so that you remain within your shift budget, but you still get an optimal outcome.
 This may be difficult for smaller businesses since they have fewer employees to work with, but with a little practice, you will be able to manage it in no time.